SaharMohsni/product-listing-backend/README.md

 This project makes you able to manage product quantity in the basket and you can have the total cost as a result.
 When the quantity reaches 0 the product will be automatically deleted from the basket.

- the technologies used for the back-end was JSON-server
+ the technologies used for the back-end was JSON-server and json